 Whether sports are a means of income or just a way to keep in shape, remaining injury-free is a top priority for professional athletes and the sports enthusiast alike.
 Unfortunately, engaging in sports and other high impact activities is associated with an increased risk of causing orthopedic injuries that are notoriously painful and require long periods of time to heal.
 Today, sports medicine doctors use regenerative treatments to treat a wide variety of sports injuries including damage to tendons, ligaments, muscles, and cartilage.
 For many athletes, being out of the game can be very costly.
 As a result, much research over the past several decades has focused on the use of regenerative medicine treatments to heal sports-related joint injuries and avoid surgery.

-Increasingly, professional athletes are turning to regenerative medicine with stem cells and related treatments to get back on the field, course or court.
+Increasingly, professional athletes are turning to regenerative medicine and related treatments to get back on the field, course or court.
 Previously many opted directly for surgery, but now more and more are seeking out regenerative medicine to speed repair and relieve pain.
 Alex Rodriguez received platelet-rich plasma injections into the knee and shoulder.
 Kobe Bryant sought stem-cell treatment for degeneration of his knees.
 Tiger Woods received PRP treatments for a blown-out ACL and Achille’s tendon injury.
 Similarly, Jack Nicklaus received stem cell therapy on his shoulder after years of steroid injections failed to relieve his pain.
 Tennis star, Rafael Nadal, has also received PRP treatments on his knee.
-There are many more examples of famous athletes that have benefited from regenerative medicine with stem cell treatments1.
+There are many more examples of famous athletes that have benefited from regenerative medicine.

 Joint Structures Commonly Associated with Sports Injuries